 Departing May 11, 2023 for 15 nights, (or you can do a 7-night or 8-night portion) we will sail from Vancouver to Juneau, Alaska.
-This itinerary visits Misty Fjords, Prince Rupert, Alert Bay, Seymour Narrows, Decision Passage, Glacier Bay and many more exciting places you simply won't wee on other cruise lines.
+This itinerary visits Glacier Bay and many more exciting places you simply won't see on other cruise lines.
 Contact us for more information about this magnificent trip.
-We hope you'll join us...OR we can help you book ANY cruise line for the 2021 season and beyond.
+We hope you'll join us...OR we can help you book ANY cruise line for the 2022 season and beyond.
 We are Alaska experts!

 Since returning from Antarctica in 2015, we have posted hundreds of photos of our spectacular trip.
 If you missed them, Click Here ... they can be viewed right here on our website.